krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 > Little's Law has been completely separated from queueing theory and stochastic
 > processes.

+### Sample path analysis

-Unlike Dr. Little’s result, Stidham’s theorem is proved using _observed long run averages_ :
+Unlike Dr. Little’s result, Stidham’s proof relies on _observed long run averages_ :

 - The time average of the number of items in the system,
 - The average time in system per item,